jlinoff/mpinstall/README.md

 1. It automatically selects the latest release.
 2. It automatically handles the case where port 873 (rsync) is blocked by the firewall by changing the configuration to use port 80 (HTTP).
+3. It is isolated in its own directory tree.

 ## Usage
 Here is how you might use it.